THE ULTIMATE OBLIQUES WORKOUT GUIDE

 The V-cut is a highly sought-after abdominal shape that takes both dedication and the right exercises to achieve.
 I’ll show you one of the most challenging (and effective) exercises for achieving this look.

 ACTIVATE THE TRANSVERSE ABDOMINIS

 To start, lie on your back with both knees bent and feet shoulder-width apart—as if you’re about to do a basic crunch.
-Then, by contracting your stomach muscles and pulling them down toward the floor, engage your transverse abdominis—the deepest layer of abdominal muscles.
+Then, by contracting your stomach muscles and pulling them down toward the floor, engage your transverse abdominis—the deep core muscles.

 Doing this will pop your transverse abdominis if you are already lean.
 This is because the transverse abdominis has a tendinous sheath that meshes with the internal obliques’ tendinous attachment, which blends into the V-Cut ab line.

 TILT YOUR PELVIS